+86 1510-529-7925 [email protected]

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-The stomach is always my go area with female musicians.
+The stomach is always my go-to area with female musicians.

 When dealing with large female artists, this is the one time I will rely on focus and recompose.
 It is a slower way to shoot but most heavy females will not be running around the stage like crazy so you should have the time to do this